Sculpture in the Indian subcontinent: Satavahana art

-The Satavahana dynasty ruled much of the Deccan and sometimes other areas, including Maharashtra, between about the 2nd-century BCE and 2nd century CE.
-They were a Hindu dynasty, who made many generous donations to Buddhist monks; some queens may have been Buddhist.
-The most significant remains of their sculptural patronage are the Sanchi and Amaravati Stupas, along with a number of rock-cut complexes.
+The Satavahana dynasty ruled much of the Deccan and sometimes other areas, including Maharashtra, between about the 2nd century BCE and 2nd century CE.
+They were a Hindu dynasty who made many generous donations to Buddhist monks; some queens may have been Buddhist.
+The most significant remains of their sculptural patronage are the Sanchi and Amaravati stupas, along with a number of rock-cut complexes.

-Sanchi stupas were constructed by Emperor Ashoka and later expanded by Shungas and Satavahanas.
-Major work on decorating the site with Torana gateway and railing was done by the Satavahana Empire.
+The Sanchi stupas were constructed by Emperor Ashoka and later expanded by Shungas and Satavahanas.
+Major work on decorating the site with the Torana gateway and railing was done by the Satavahana Empire.